.au Domain Administration: Membership and organisational structure

 auDA is a member based organisation.
 The .au member program is open to anyone eligible to hold a .au domain name.
 Members are entitled to vote at General Meetings of auDA and to nominate and elect representatives to the board of directors.

 The auDA Board is ultimately responsible for directing the organisation.
 There are two distinct categories of directors, appointed directors and elected directors.
 Appointed directors are approved by the board.
 Elected directors are appointed via a ballot of .au members.

-Rosemary Sinclair AM has been auDA’s CEO since March 2020.
-Her career spans the telecommunications, technology and energy sectors, with experience as a non-executive and managing director.
+Dr Bruce Tonkin is the current CEO of auDA, beginning his term on 1 January 2025.
+Tonkin previously served as Chief Operating Officer (COO) of auDA from 2018 to 2024.
 Alan Cameron AO is the current Independent Chair of auDA having commenced the role in November 2019.
 Alan has an extensive legal background, more recently has worked as a consultant and company director.

 Previous Board Chairs include Chris Leptos and Stuart Benjamin.
-Previous CEOs include Cameron Boardman and Chris Disspain.
+Previous CEOs include Rosemary Sinclair AM, Cameron Boardman and Chris Disspain.

 The Australian Government undertook a review of Australia's .au domain management in 2018, to ensure it remains fit for purpose in serving the needs of Australians online. auDA welcomed the government review.